Teaching Art

 Prenita Dutt | Art Teacher | Action for Ability Development and Inclusion (AADI)What is Teaching Art?

-Art Teacher Prenita Dutt has worked in Teaching Art for 10 years & 2 months.
-Here is how Art Teacher Prenita Dutt detailed Teaching Art:
+Art Teacher Prenita Dutt is an experienced professional with 10 years & 2 months in Teaching Art.
+Art Teacher Prenita Dutt describes Teaching Art as:

 Art education was combined with special education even before there were reforms to create special accommodations for children with special needs in typical classrooms.
 Teaching art to disable children is the area of learning that is based upon only the kind of art that one can see like drawing and painting.
 Teaching art is an empirical activity which involves seeing, interpreting and discovering appropriate marks to reproduce an observed phenomenon.